zeeshan020dev/Interactive-3D-Particle-System/README.md

 MIT License.
 Feel free to use this as a base for your own AI experiments!

 ---
-*Created by Muhammad Zeeshan Islam - Powered by Prompt Engineering.*
+*Created by Muhammad Zeeshan Islam - Co-Founder of Unicodrex & Technical Associate of Skill Sprint, Powered by Prompt Engineering.*